Strategies for Span Labeling with Large Language Models: Experiments

 \begin{itemize} \item \textsc{\ourmethod{}}: \catmatch{} with JSON output and constrained decoding. \item \textsc{\ourmethod{}-Occ}: \catmatch{} with JSON output, constrained decoding, and occurrence index. \end{itemize}

-For JSON-based outputs, we additionally test a structured output variant (denoted with \textsc{-S}) in which we enforce the JSON schema.\footnote{For \textsc{\ourmethod{}}, enforcing the JSON schema happens \emph{alongside} our custom constrained decoding.
-See \Cref{app:algmatch} for details.} In this variant, the model output is guaranteed to contain all the required fields and a valid category label.
+For JSON-based outputs, we additionally test a structured output variant (denoted with \textsc{-S}) in which we enforce the JSON schema using structured output.\footnote{\url{https://docs.vllm.ai/en/stable/features/structured_outputs/}} In this variant, the model output is guaranteed to contain all the required fields and a valid category label.

-We provide more details on individual methods, including model prompts and details on output parsing, in \Cref{app:implementation_details}.